 Im here to tell you that there is more than one right way to get those perfect brisket slices we all drool over.

 Learning to smoke meat using an offset cooker is an art form.
 It requires a knowledge of the cooker itself.
 Where are the hot spots?

 What temp does the smoker seem to gravitate to?
-Every smoker has a sweet spot or a temperature the pit just seems to cruise at.
+Every smoker has a sweet spot or a temperature the pit just seems to have its best results at.